Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM): Introduction

 The EXCLAIM gondola design, attitude determination and control system, and flight electronics are based on those of PIPER with modest modifications and improvements.
 EXCLAIM will observe at constant elevation with scans in azimuth between $5^{\circ}$ and $10^{\circ}$ wide to map strips on the sky.
 A primary target is Sloan Stripe 82; however, the details of the scan strategy will depend upon the availability of sources for a given flight location and time of year.

-For more information on the EXCLAIM mission, see Cataldo et al. in these proceedings.~\cite{EXCLAIMoverviewSPIE2020} For details of the spectrometer design and fabrication, see Mirzaei et al. in these proceedings.~\cite{EXCLAIMdetectorSPIE2020} This paper is organized as follows.
+This paper expands upon Ref.~\citenum{Exclaim_Optics_SPIE2022} and is organized as follows.
 Section~\ref{sec:optical_design} describes the optical design requirements, system layout, and key optical components.
-Section~\ref{sec:performance} describes the performance of the optical system as modeled with ray-tracing software.
-Section~\ref{sec:diffraction} describes physical-optics analysis of diffraction in the system.
+Section~\ref{sec:performance} describes the performance of the optical system as modeled with ray-tracing software and physical-optics analysis of diffraction in the system.
+Section~\ref{sec:optical_components} describes details of the fabrication of the reflective optics and other key components.
 We conclude in Section~\ref{sec:conclusion}.

-\section{OPTICAL DESIGN}
+\section{Optical Design}

 The EXCLAIM optical design is unique in several ways.
-As EXCLAIM is not taking an instantaneous image and the map is filled in by multiple observations with different detectors in each pixel, the optical design has relatively loose requirements on optical aberrations.
-There are, however, very stringent requirements on total excess loading on the detectors, since modest spill onto warm elements will significantly degrade performance in the darkest spectral channels.
-As shown in Figure.~\ref{fig:loading}, even modest illumination at the $-40$~dB level of a 300~K surface is comparable to the power in the darkest channels.
+As EXCLAIM is not taking an instantaneous image and the map is filled in by multiple observations with different detectors in each map pixel, the optical design has relatively loose requirements on optical aberrations.
+There are, however, very stringent requirements on total excess loading on the detectors, since modest beam spill onto warm elements will significantly degrade performance in the darkest spectral channels.
+As shown in Figure~\ref{fig:loading}, even modest illumination at the $-40$~dB level of a 250~K surface is comparable to the power in the darkest channels.
 The EXCLAIM optical design aims to limit stray light through the overall system architecture, combined with baffling in key places.

 In this section, we describe the requirements on the optical system that flow down from EXCLAIM science and mission objectives (Section~\ref{sec:requirements_overview}); give an overview of the optical design that meets those requirements (Section~\ref{sec:optical_layout}); and describe the design of key optical components, including the silicon superfluid-tight receiver window, silicon lens, coupling to the spectrometer wafer via a dipole antenna and hyper-hemispherical silicon lenslet, IR-blocking aerogel scattering filters, metal-mesh band-defining filters, and in-flight calibration source (Section~\ref{sec:optical_components}).